dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 <!-- more -->

-## 1 - This is a threejs example
+## This is a threejs example

 This is a post on a three.js example of a basic analog clock using threejs and a little additional javaScript code on top of the use of this library.
-This is not a getting started post on threejs, canvas, or javaScript in general so I assume that you have at least some background with these topics.
+This is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), [canvas](/2017/05/17/canvas-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/) so I assume that you have at least some background with these topics.
 I will however be going over at least a few basic points when it comes to things that you should know, or refresh on a little before getting into reading the rest of this post.

-### 1.1 - version numbers matter
+### version numbers matter

 When I first wrote this post I was using three.js version r111, and the last time I came around to test out that this example is still working, and do a little editing I was using r127 of three.js. between those two version numbers there have been a few major changes, however none of them seem to have effected anything with this basic clock example at least.

-## 2 - The clock.js module
+## 1 - The clock.js module

 Whenever I make a clock using javaScript I work out a basic module that has to do with creating an object that contains properties that are used to render the current view of the clock.
 This module can be just a collection of methods, and that is often how I make them.

-### 2.1 - The cerate face points method
+### 1.1 - The cerate face points method

 I started out making the clock.js file of this threejs example by just having an object literal. this module will just be a bunch of public methods so this kind of module design will work okay.
 I then created a method that I can use to create an array of 3d points that will be the points at which I will place a bunch of cubes that will at as marks for each hour there is in a day.